NbAiLab/notram/NCC/step_by_step_guide.md

 ```

 ## 2) Converting to json
 For the OSCAR dataset, you will notice that there is a prepared create-script called [*create_oscar.py*](https://github.com/NBAiLab/notram/blob/master/corpus_generation_scripts/create_oscar.py) available in */home/user/notram/corpus_generation_scripts/create_oscar.py*.
 Documentation is available [here](https://github.com/NBAiLab/notram/blob/master/guides/create_scripts.md#create_oscarpy).
-The OSCAR dataset is in a simple txt-based format where each line is a document.
+The OSCAR dataset is in a simple txt-based format where double line breaks separates documents, and single line breaks separates paragraphs.
 There are multiple other create-scripts in the same directory, and if your dataset has another format (like pdf, xml, xhtml, json) it is likely that you can find another script to use as a starting point.

 The goal of this script is to convert the external dataset to a structures [json-lines format](https://github.com/NBAiLab/notram/blob/master/guides/text_extraction_format.md) are used. format.
 This